rajesh-gole/rajesh-gole/README.md

 - 👀 I’m enthusiast in Data Science and ML
 - 💞️ Love to share knowledge.
 - 🌱 Founder __@InputOutputCampus__
-- 😃 Fun-Fact: I was a Physics Graduate before becoming a software engineer.
+- 😃 Fun-Fact: I was a Physics Graduate before becoming a Software Engineer.
 - 📫 For any queries (Input Output Campus) contact here :) __inpput.outpput@gmail.com__

 <!---